Growing

 Fresh Food Bundles

-For the 2023 growing season, we're partnering with Second Harvest to share fresh food bundles from our garden with our neighbors at no cost to them.
+For the 2024 growing season, we're partnering with Second Harvest to share fresh food bundles from our garden with our neighbors at NO COST to them.

 Who CAN SIGN UP?

 We are dedicated to serving our neighbors in the Brooklyn Heights neighborhood in North Nashville, just below Haynes Middle School.
-If you reside in 37207 between Liberia St and Baptist World Ctr Dr (east-west) & Trinity Ln and Seminary St (north-south) and would like to receive twice-monthly bundles, reach out to us at office@brooklynheightscommunitygarden.org or 615-307-0867.
-We have a few spots left!
+If you reside in 37207 between Liberia St and Baptist World Ctr Dr (east-west) & Trinity Ln and Seminary St (north-south) you are eligible to sign up below!

 What's included?